-- Including this FERP in the induction and training of the site staff, including the day/night security staff. - Ensuring that sufficient number of Wardens and Area Wardens are available to undertake this FERP. - Ensuring that all members of the ECO are well aware of the flood risk and flood emergency management procedures presented in this FERP. - Supporting all ECO personnel in their duties. - Maintaining a register of staff and sub-contractors on site at all times, including contact details and emergency contacts. - Conducting and leading the annual exercise of the flood emergency response procedures in accordance with this FERP or any additional procedures deemed suitable in managing the flood risk for the development. - Monitoring flood warnings and alert level triggers as provided in this FERP. - Escalating alert level in accordance with the relevant triggers provided in this FERP. - Ensuring communication of messages to the ECO during the flood emergency. - Establishing an Emergency Management Centre and temporary Emergency Management Centre (if relocation is required during the emergency) within the development and coordinating all tasks and procedures during the flood emergency.

-- Leading review of this FERP annually or after managing the Red Alert level as defined in this FERP, whichever comes first.
+- Ensuring that sufficient number of Wardens and Area Wardens are available to implement this FERP, when required. - Ensuring that all members of the ECO are well aware of the flood risk and flood emergency management procedures presented in this FERP. - Supporting all ECO personnel in their duties. - Maintaining a register of staff and sub-contractors on site at all times, including contact details and emergency contacts. - Conducting and leading the annual exercise of the flood emergency response procedures in accordance with this FERP or any additional procedures deemed suitable in managing the flood risk for the development, including a drill for medical emergency evacuation via the evacuation route shown in Figure 12. - Monitoring flood warnings and alert level triggers as provided in this FERP. - Escalating alert level in accordance with the relevant triggers provided in this FERP. - Ensuring communication of messages to the ECO during the flood emergency. - Establishing an Emergency Management Centre and temporary Emergency Management Centre (if relocation is required during the emergency) within the development and coordinating all tasks and procedures during the flood emergency. - Leading review of this FERP annually or after managing the Red Alert level as defined in this FERP, whichever comes first.
 The review would ensure that all necessary resources are available to implement this FERP.
 Any update required to the FERP would be discussed and if required presented to EPC for further action and update. - Confirming with the service providers if the services to the proposed development such as gas, electricity etc. need to be cut off during a flood emergency - Liaison with the local Council on a yearly basis at the maximum to seek any new data on flooding that may have become available.